Get an introduction to Spring Boot. Learn framework features and basic concepts in detail and understand the benefits of Using Spring Boot.

 Life without Spring Boot

-To understand Spring Boot benefits, let us first understand how we write and deploy applications without Spring Boot.
+To understand Spring Boot’s benefits, let us first understand how we write and deploy applications without Spring Boot.

-- Project Dependencies: Dependency management is a big pain.
-Especially, when we upgrade certain libraries.
-We often face compatibility issues.
+- Project Dependencies: Dependency management is a significant pain.
+Especially when we upgrade certain libraries, we often face compatibility issues.

-- Project Configurations: All spring projects require XML or annotation based configurations.
-For instance, Right from setting up a datasource or a JMC subscriber we have to initialise each and every component on our own.
+- Project Configurations: All spring projects require XML or annotation-based configurations.
+For instance, from setting up a data source or a JMC subscriber, we have to initialize every component.

 - Environments: Managing the environment variables is a pain.
-Things like database connections, passwords are stored locally on the environments and detached from the actual application.
+Things like database connections and passwords are stored locally in the environments and detached from the actual application.

 - Container: We need to find and download a container of choice.
 In addition, we also need to configure the container on the box.
 For example, security, port and context etc.